hpe-storage/python-hpedockerplugin/docs/troubleshooting.md

 This section contains solutions to common problems that may arise during the setup and usage of the plugin.

+#### iSCSI Connection Errors
+The HPE Docker Volume Plugin must run on the host netowrk in order for iSCSI connections to work properly.
+Otherwise, unexpected iSCSI errors will occur if you run the plugin on a non-host network.

+NOTE: Create and Delete operations will work fine when running the plugin on a non-host network.
+However, subsequent iSCSI attach operations will fail on those volumes (if the plugin is not on the host network).

 #### SSH Host Keys File

 Make sure the file path used for the ssh_hosts_key_file exists.
 The suggested default is the known hosts file located at /home/stack/.ssh/known_hosts but that may not actually exist yet on a system.
 The easiest way to create this file is to do the following: